mihaip/readerisdead/README.md

 ## feed_archive

-_Saves feed data from Google Reader's feed archive._
+_Saves public feed data from Google Reader's feed archive._

 Google Reader has (for the most part) a copy of all blog posts and other feed items published since its launch in late 2005 (assuming that at least one Reader user subscribed to the feed).
 This makes it an invaluable resource for sites [that](http://whytheluckystiff.net/) [disappear](http://www.diveintomark.org/), can serve as a [backup mechanism](http://wordpress.org/support/topic/whole-tables-gone-missing-from-db-hacked#post-1326219) and enables [tools](http://www.streamspigot.com/feed-playback/) to be created.